-Guest accommodation at Nyaruswiga consists of a total of 13 tents, 12 standards and one for families.
+Guest accommodation at Nyaruswiga consists of a total of 13 tents, 12 standards, and one for families.
 All are set in woodland and constructed out of wood, canvas, and brass to blend beautifully with the natural surroundings.
 Each standard tent contains an emperor-size bed, which can be converted into twin beds.
 Other features within the bedroom include mosquito drapes, a pillow menu, a chandelier, and a walk-in closet complete with electronic safe.
-The tents have a lounge area too, with leather chairs, cosy woodburning stove, mini-bar, and a copper bathtub!
+The tents have a lounge area too, with leather chairs, cozy wood-burning stove, mini-bar, and a copper bathtub!
 Other washing facilities are found in the en-suite, which boasts flush toilet, copper washbasins, and indoor and outdoor showers.

 All three rooms within the tent offer amazing views over the savanna, and you can also enjoy the scenery from your private veranda!
 The family tent provides all the amenities of the standard tent, but here there is an extra bedroom and an extra en-suite bathroom – in the family tent, the bathtub is not located in the lounge area.

-Day trips may be made to Olduvai Gorge and the Shifting Sands within the Ngorongoro Conservation Area – and wherever you wish to spend your time, you can opt to be accompanied by a professional wildlife photographer.
+- Day trips may be made to Olduvai Gorge and the Shifting Sands within the Ngorongoro Conservation Area – and wherever you wish to spend your time, you can opt to be accompanied by a professional wildlife photographer.